Flexible Working Hours Policy Template

 • Once approved, you will meet with your manager to go over expectations, work goals, and work out any other details for your new arrangement.

-Moving forward, you and your manager will routinely meet [once a week] to discuss progress, align goals, and work through potential issues.
+Moving forward, you and your manager will routinely meet twice a month to discuss progress, align goals, and work through potential issues.

 Note: Your flexible work schedule can be discontinued at any time if you or your team become unproductive due to the arrangement.